colin-gourlay/sundown-sessions/src/content/releases/c/cabaret-voltaire/mix-up/index.md

 ---
 ## About

-Mix-Up is the debut studio album by Sheffield industrial and electronic band Cabaret Voltaire, released on Rough Trade Records in 1979.
-The album is a landmark of the industrial and post-punk movements, combining tape loops, electronic noise, and found sound with confrontational political and surreal imagery.
+*Mix-Up* is a landmark of the industrial and post-punk movements, combining tape loops, electronic noise, and found sound with confrontational political and surreal imagery.

 It had a profound influence on the subsequent development of electronic body music and EBM.